marcblanchet/ursim_on_mac_apple_silicon/README.md

 - Install Docker
 	- either [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Mac - Apple Silicon.
 Install and launch it.
 (No need to have a user logged into the Docker network)
 	- or in MacOS Terminal> `brew install docker`
-- Create a directory on your mac (example used: "Documents/programs") to be shared with the Docker instance.
-Learn the importance of this step in the
-Usage Considerations section below.
 - In the Docker Terminal window (button on the bottom right of the main window) or in the MacOS Terminal if you use brew, type (in one line):
 	- `docker run --rm -it -p 5900:5900 -p 6080:6080 -v "${HOME}/Documents/programs:/ursim/programs" —platform=linux/amd64 universalrobots/ursim_e-series`
 	- the x86 to ARM emulation is done by the underlying Rosetta but we tell Docker